-The 2023-24 Rotary Peace Fellowship application is now closed.
-The 2024-25 Rotary Peace Fellowship application will be available in February, 2023.
-Every year, districts must submit endorsed applications to The Rotary Foundation by 1 July.
-Review district endorsement instructions.
+The 2024-25 Rotary Peace Fellowship application is now closed.
+The 2025-26 Rotary Peace Fellowship application will be available online in February 2024.

 - Research the curriculum and programs at each of the Rotary Peace Centers.
-You will be asked to rank two centers you prefer for the Master's program and up to two centers for the certificate program if you meet the eligibility criteria for both programs.
+For the Master's program, you will be asked to rank the two centers you prefer if you meet the eligibility criteria for both programs.

 - Engage with Rotary.
 Use the Club Finder to locate the Rotary club nearest you.
-Connecting with a club is a great way to learn about Rotary's work in your community and around the world.
-A club recommendation is optional, but strongly recommended as part of your application.
+Connecting with a Rotary club or district is a great way to learn about Rotary's work in your community and around the world.
+Many Rotary districts have a District Rotary Peace Fellowship Subcommittee Chair contact who can provide mentorship and advice for your application.
+A club or district recommendation is optional, but strongly encouraged as part of your application.

-- Submit your application by 15 May.
-Applications require a resume, academic and/or professional recommendations, essays, transcripts, social impact plan (certificate only), and test scores (master's only).
+- Submit your application between February and 15 May.
+Applications require a resume, academic and/or professional recommendations, essays, transcripts from postsecondary colleges and universities attended (master's only), English language proficiency test scores (master's only), and social impact plan (certificate only).
 All materials must be in English.

-- Get endorsed.
+- Prepare for an interview.
 In early June, if your application meets the qualification and eligibility criteria, it will be automatically assigned to a trained Rotary endorser who is either a member of a District Rotary Peace Fellowship Subcommittee, a member of a Rotary club, or a Rotary Peace Fellow program alumnus.
 Your assigned endorser will reach out to you to schedule an interview during the month of June.
 After your interview, the Rotary endorser will submit an endorsement decision for your application by 1 July.

 - Await selection results.
 Email notifications will be sent in November.
-If you are chosen for a fellowship, you will be told at which Peace Center you will study.
+If you are chosen for a fellowship, you will be told which Rotary Peace Center will be the site for your studies.

 - Apply for admission (master's only) to the university where your Peace Center is located.
 Being selected for the fellowship does not mean you have been admitted to the university.

-Between July and October, the Rotary Peace Centers Committee, composed of Rotarians and university representatives, screens applications and selects the ﬁnalists based on the following criteria:
+Between July and October, the Rotary Peace Centers Committee, composed of Rotary members and university representatives, screens applications and selects the ﬁnalists based on the following criteria:

 - Commitment to peace and development